 There are currently two types of counters in the City of Norfolk: Roadsys Counters and Eco-Counters

 - Roadsys Counters: Solar-powered aluminum posts with two electric sensors installed into the pavement of the bike lanes (left image).
 The mixed bike-pedestrian counters also include an infrared sensor that faces the sidewalk (middle image).

 - Eco-Counters: Wooden posts with electric sensors installed into the adjacent pavement (right image).
 There are currently seven Eco-Counters in Norfolk that have been installed at specific locations along the Elizabeth River Trail since 2019.

 The bike counters use an inductive loop sensor technology and have been installed to detect bicycles in existing bike lanes.
 The pedestrian counters use an infrared sensor to count pedestrians on the adjacent sidewalk.
 Some counters are bicycle only counters and some are mixed bike and pedestrian counters.

 Data collected includes bicycle & pedestrian counts as well as direction and headway of bicyclists.
 View the Bike and Pedestrian Trip Counts dataset on the Norfolk Open Data portal.
 The dataset comprises data from the Roadsys counters and the Eco-Counters.

-The 22 installed bike-pedestrian counters in Norfolk are displayed in the following table & map.
+The existing counters in Norfolk are displayed in the map & table below.
 View the current Norfolk Bike Network map.